 The northern dusky salamander relies on clean headwater streams.
 Pollution from urban, agricultural or industrial areas is a significant threat to this species.
 Changes to the groundwater table or stream flow can have significant negative impacts on salamander populations by causing the loss of aquatic habitat, bank instability from excess runoff, or changes to the moisture regimes of terrestrial habitats.
 Forestry activities can also degrade aquatic habitat by causing siltation of streams, as well as alter the microhabitat conditions of the forest floor.
 The Ontario population of the northern dusky salamander is especially susceptible to extirpation due to changes in water quality or quantity, since the population relies on a single watershed.
 This species is rare in Ontario, where it is at the northern limit of its range, and trends in the species’ population levels and distribution are unknown.

-The northern dusky salamander is currently listed as Endangered under the Ontario Endangered Species Act, 2007 and Not at Risk under the federal Species at Risk Act.
+The northern dusky salamander is currently listed as Endangered under both the Ontario Endangered Species Act, 2007 and the federal Species at Risk Act.
 The species has been designated as a Specially Protected Amphibian under the Ontario Fish and Wildlife Conservation Act.
-These acts offer protection to individuals and their habitat.
-The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
+These acts offer some protection to individuals and their habitat.
 The International Union for Conservation of Nature lists the global status of the northern dusky salamander as Least Concern.
-The species’ status was confirmed in May 2011.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+The species’ status was confirmed in April 2004.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.